achaora/mongodb/README.md

 ####Set Up 1: Mongos VM Connecting to Standalone Mongod VM

-_Setting up Mongos (MongoDB Router) VM:_
+_Setting up Mongos (DB Router) VM:_

 1. Spin up an Openstack VM and install Cloudmesh using the instructions found here: [Quickstart for an Openstack VM](http://cloudmesh.github.io/introduction_to_cloud_computing/cloudmesh/setup/setup_openstack.html).
-If unable to successfully install Cloudmesh on the Openstack VM, spin up a second Openstack VM for the Standalone Mongod and skip steps 1 and 2 in the sub-section below (Setting up Mongod).
+If unable to successfully install Cloudmesh on the Openstack VM, spin up a second Openstack VM for the Standalone Mongod and skip steps 1 and 2 in the sub-section below (Setting up Standalone Mongod VM).
 Then [follow these instructions](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/) to install MongoDB on the Standalone Mongod VM.

-_Setting up Standalone Mongod (MongoDB DB Server) VM:_
+_Setting up Standalone Mongod (Database) VM:_

 1. Run script vm_standalone_builder.py to create a VM for housing the stand-alone MongoDB database